ilyakooo0/websuck1t/readme.md

 ## socket.io /posts/subscribe/

+_NOTE: subscribe to the `"postUpdates"` event before submitting the token to `"subscribeWithToken"`._

 You access the web socket with the socket io protocol.
 You will most likely need to install a library.

 ### Connecting